An Online Updating Approach for Testing the Proportional Hazards Assumption with Streams of Survival Data: Survival Analysis of SEER Lymphoma Patients

-To confirm that the temporal change in parameter contributed to the highly significant online updating test statistics, we randomly permuted the order of the observations in the original dataset 1,000 times using the same block size as the temporally-ordered, 3-month blocked data.
+To confirm that the temporal change in parameter contributed to the highly significant online updating test statistics, we randomly permuted the order of the observations in the original dataset 1,000 times using the same block size as the original data.
 For each permutation, we applied the same techniques and cut-offs to allow for piecewise constant parameters over time as before.
-The histogram of online updating cumulative statistics obtained for 1,000 such permutations is included in Supplementary Figure 4.
+The histogram of the 1,000 CUEE-based $T_k(\G)$ is included in Web Figure~S7.
 The empirical $p$-value based on these 1,000 permutations is 0.016, indicating that the particular order of blocks in the original temporally ordered data is indeed contributing to non-proportionality.
 Figure~\ref{fig:betahatrandom} presents the same diagnostic plots as Figure~\ref{fig:betahat} except that they are for one random permutation.
 While the final cumulative data parameter estimates remain the same, the trajectories are much flatter, with no obvious temporal trend over blocks.
 The diagnostic statistics were also obtained under this random permutation, and plotted in the right panel of Figure~\ref{fig:diagstats}.
-Each block again satisfies the proportional hazards assumption, and the performance of the online updating cumulative statistic based on CUEE is very close to $T(G)$ computed on the entire dataset.
-The online updating window version, however, still identified a few neighborhoods where the variation is large, and this behavior persists across different choices of window size.
+Each block again satisfies the PH assumption, and the performance of the online updating cumulative statistic based on CUEE is very close to $T(\G)$ computed on the entire dataset.
+The online updating window version ($w=10$), however, still identified a few neighborhoods where the variation is large, and this behavior persists across different choices of window size.